haiku/webkit/README.markdown

 ### Others ###

 There are more tests, but the build-\* scripts must be working before we can run them.

+## Status of WebKit2 port ##

+The Haiku port currently uses the WebKitLegacy API.
+Eventually we should move to WebKit2 (simply called WebKit in the sources).
+WebKit2 splits the web engine into multiple processes: an user interface, a web process, a network process, etc. This allows for better sandboxing, and better stability (the user interface will not crash or freeze when it hits a problematic website).

+The work on WebKit2 is found in the GSoC2019 tag.
+It has not been updated since and the internals of WebKit have changed a bit.
+An attempt to rebase it is found in the webkit2 branch, but it's completely broken.
+The best thing to do is probably to enable webkit2 in the current rebased branch, see what breaks, and cherry-pick the relevant changes from the GSoC2019 tag (and the commit history leading to it).

 ## Notes ##